deimors/UnityDependencyInjection/README.md

+# The Model Layer

+Following with the core concept of [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design), the _Model_ will sit at the heart of the system, and will not depend on either the _Presentation_ or _Infrastructure_ layers.

 ## Counter Model

 Create a new Unity project with the name `Counting`, and then create a `Code` folder in the project's `Assets` folder.